 On different windy days, Nate and I ran back to back crosswind testing of the Bontrager Aeolus XXX 6, ENVE SES 5.6, and Zipp SES 4.5 NSW.
 I found the Bontrager managed those crosswinds noticeably worse than the other two wheelsets.
 Nate found the Bontrager on par with the ENVE with the Zipp lagging.
 Not conclusive.

 One thing Nate, Don, and I did agree on was Bontrager’s superior braking abilities.
 Because the wheelset is stiff, you can position the pads closer to the rims on these aero bike wheels than on others.
-That gives you better modulation right off the bat.
+That also gives you better modulation right off the bat.

 Second, the braking is quieter than those like the ENVE and Zipp which have aggressively textured tracks.
 And third, there isn’t much drop off in the Aeolus’ braking performance between dry and wet roads the way there often is on other carbon rim wheels that smooth brake tracks as the Aeolus does.

 On the downside, the three of us also agreed that the Aeolus XXX 6’s acceleration and climbing left a lot to be desired.
-They were a far ways off the snappy ENVE SES 5.6 and underperformed three of the other wheelsets we tested in this category.
+They were a far way off the snappy ENVE SES 5.6 and underperformed three of the other wheelsets we tested in this category.

 As aero bike wheels that are often used as racing bike wheels, was this weakness less important than some of the Aeolus’ strengths?